4. Data Management Hierarchy & Responsibilities

 In the case that the landlord acts as data controller the managing agent could act as lead data processor and nominate a data manager for the premises.
 All other data processors such as guarding service providers would be subordinate to the managing agent who would be responsible for dissemination of the data controller’s policy and procedures, and reporting to and obtaining approval from the data controller for the release of data.

 Employed by the data controller or lead data processor typically as a facilities or building manager responsible for onsite implementation and management of the data controller’s policy and procedures.
 The data manager will be responsible for agreeing with the data controller to release data on a case by case basis unless an overarching agreement allows release at the data managers discretion in accordance with the data controller’s policy.

-The recipient of personal data from the data controller under a sharing arrangement.
+The recipient of personal data from the data controller.
 This could be a regular/repeated transfer of data or a one-off event.
 Typically, the Data Recipient will be one of the following:-

 - tenants of the landlord’s premises;